 Per NFHS rules, the pitcher or catcher have never left the line-up.
 Always remember the courtesy runner is running for the position, not the player.

-Each program (9-12) is allowed 15 total days of hitting practice starting the Monday of Week 35 (February 27, 2023) to the first day of practice.
+Each program (9-12) is allowed 15 total days of hitting practice starting the Monday of Week 35 (February 26, 2024) to the first day of practice.
 Regardless if one student shows up or 100 students, it is a team limitation and not an individual limitation.
 Each coach will determine the hitting progression for his program.
-Starting in 2023, 5 of the fifteen days may also be utilized as a full voluntary practice to work on all aspects of the game (fielding, base-running, situational, etc.).
-To go along with this, starting in 2023, the 3-hour maximum time-period for all 15 dates has been removed to help accommodate for facility and number restraints from time restrictions that some districts have experienced.
+In continuing new rule from 2023, 5 of the fifteen days may also be utilized as a full voluntary practice to work on all aspects of the game (fielding, base-running, situational, etc.) with no time limit set for these 15 dates.
 The 10 of the 15 sessions are still meant for hitting instruction ONLY.
 No base running or fielding drills are to be done during these sessions (excluding the 5 designated days as described above).
 Students can field batted ball and throw balls back to the pitching area; however, throws across the infield are not to occur.
 Hitting instruction can take place either indoors or outdoors.
 Students can only throw to batters from a flat surface behind an L-screen in a cage or in a soft-toss hitting drill.
 Pitchers and catchers can use this time as their contact period, but pitchers cannot throw to batters from the mound during these workout sessions.

 Out of Season Pitching Workouts